motorway/motorway-ui-test/README.md

+## Comments

+- Google Chrome browser to test this assignment.
+- I´ve added some comments in server.js: line 6 and App.js: line 14 regarding the API performance.

 # Motorway UI Test

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.

 ## Set up